-Whether you’re headed to a famously drizzly city, about to trek deep into a misty rainforest, or preparing for potential tropical squalls, these bags will keep your valuables nice and dry.
+Whether you’re headed to a famously drizzly city, about to trek deep into a misty rainforest, or preparing for potential tropical squalls, these waterproof and water-resistant backpacks will keep your valuables nice and dry.

 Backpacks are a traveler’s best friends.
 Not only do they free your hands for juggling boarding passes, a camera, and maybe a coffee, but they also give you mobility to chase down a bus or climb five flights of stairs to your Parisian walk-up.
 And if they’re waterproof?
 Even better because chances are, the stuff you’ve stashed inside (like a passport, computer, or the next day’s outfit) really needs to stay dry.